D.A.R.Y.L.: Plot

 Dr. Stewart and Dr. Lamb reveal who they really are to Daryl as they return him to the TASCOM facility in Washington, D.C., where his memory is restored.
-His name, Daryl, is an acronym for "Data-Analyzing Robot Youth Lifeform."
+His name is an acronym for "Data-Analyzing Robot Youth Lifeform."
 Daryl is an artificial intelligence experiment created by a government company called TASCOM.
-Physically resembling a human boy, Daryl's brain is actually a highly advanced microcomputer with extraordinary abilities, including exceptional reflexes, multitasking skills, and the ability to hack computer systems.
+Daryl's brain is actually a highly advanced microcomputer with extraordinary abilities, including exceptional reflexes, multitasking skills, and the ability to hack computer systems.
 The experiment was intended to produce a super-soldier and was funded by the military, but one of the scientists involved in the project, Dr. Mulligan, became disillusioned and decided to free Daryl.
 Pursued by a helicopter, Dr. Mulligan sacrificed himself to ensure Daryl's escape, driving his car off a cliff.

-Daryl undergoes debriefing, and his past actions with his foster family are analyzed.
-He is questioned about why he threw the game, and he reveals it was to relate to others.
-The scientists are also surprised at his new range of emotions which he was not programmed for.
+Daryl undergoes debriefing, and his actions with his foster family are analyzed.
+He is questioned about why he threw the baseball game, and he reveals it was to relate to others.
+The scientists are also surprised at his new range of emotions, which he was not programmed for.
 Dr. Stewart is amazed while Dr. Lamb insists on referring to Daryl as it and says “it” is merely learning to copy behavior.
 Dr. Stewart, realizing he misses them, allows Andy, Joyce, and Turtle to visit over Dr. Lamb's protests.
-They manage to convince them of Daryl's true nature, and it is revealed that his capacity for human emotions has led the project to be labeled a failure, leading to the decision to terminate him.
+They convince them of Daryl's true nature, and it is revealed that his capacity for human emotions has led the project to be labeled a failure, leading to the decision to terminate him.
 Dr. Jeffrey Stewart, one of Daryl's creators, helps him escape, assisted by Dr. Lamb, who now questions Daryl's true nature.

 Daryl and Dr. Stewart evade their pursuers with Daryl's driving skills.
 However, the next day, while trying to escape a roadblock, Dr. Stewart is shot and later dies from his injuries.
 That night, Daryl sneaks onto a military base and steals a Lockheed SR-71 Blackbird.
 Daryl contacts Turtle, instructing him and his sister Sherie Lee Fox to meet him at Blue Lake, a familiar location.
 The Air Force attempts to intercept the plane but fails.
-Daryl ejects at the last moment to fake his death while the plane is destroyed.
+Daryl ejects to fake his death while the plane is destroyed.
 However, he lands unconscious in the lake and drowns.
 Daryl's body is rushed to the hospital but shows no signs of life.

 Dr. Lamb discovers Daryl and reactivates his electronic brain, reviving him.
 With Daryl now declared dead, he is no longer pursued by TASCOM.
 He joyfully reunites with his foster family, bringing happiness to everyone, including Turtle, who believed Daryl could not die since he is a robot.